Even though we always talk about men’s flaws, it’s time to admit the awful truth guys can never find out about: We aren’t perfect either.

 However, you won’t get anywhere if you point out his imperfections all the time.
 In fact, he’ll just end up rebelling even more against you.

 He might start doing the things that bother you even more just to prove a point.
+E.g. he might start ignoring your texts on purpose.
 Believe me, there’s always a nicer way to give your remark.

 Instead of disapproving of all of his ideas, suggestions, and solutions, try giving him a break.